Curiosities about the infinite universe.

 What does it mean to observe starlight?

-What does the microwave background radiation teach us?
+What does the cosmic microwave background radiation teach us?

 What are some interesting facts about the cosmos?

-There are many curiosities, such as the fact that there are more stars in the universe than sand on all the beaches on Earth.
+There are many interesting facts, such as the fact that there are more stars in the universe than there is sand on all the beaches on Earth.
 Dark energy and dark matter are mysteries that still fascinate and challenge us.